 There is a huge market for ergonomic keyboards.
 Here are a few that standout from the others:

-Logitech Mk550 Wireless Keyboard and Mouse:
+Logitech Mk550 Wireless Keyboard:

 Kinesis AC740-BLK Freestyle Ascent Keyboard:

-This unique keyboard is built for comfort.
+The Kinesis AC740-BLK is a unique keyboard is built for comfort.
 It is the keyboard for heavy keyboard users.
 This keyboard has the flexibility to work for any frame size, from the biggest neanderthal-like brutes to the most petite dainty women.